Skip to main content

 Vijay Tirathai is a serial entrepreneur, mentor and a seasoned C-level executive.
 He has over 30 years of international experience in start-ups, business development and transformation roles covering several industries; namely retail, manufacturing and associations management.
 Respected by his peers and colleagues for its visionary drive, business strategy acumen and his inspiring leadership-style.
 He has operated and conducted business in over 25 countries and enjoys an expansive global network of peers.

-As the former CEO and Chairman of the Entrepreneurs' Organization, he now seeks to nurture and invest in start-ups and early stage companies to grow through mentor-ship, access to global networks and venture capital.
+As the former CEO and Chairman of the Entrepreneurs' Organization, he now seeks to nurture and invest in start-ups and early stage companies to grow through mentorship, access to global networks and venture capital.

 Past Speakers